Kerd/usbcat/README.md

 ## Simple utility used mostly to send AT commands to LTE modems in CDC mode under FreeBSD

-My ZTEWelink ME3630 LTE Modem (vid:0x19d2, pid:0x1476) didn't work well with 'usbconfig do_request' method and i had to deal with if somehow.
+My ZTEWelink ME3630 LTE Modem (vid:0x19d2, pid:0x1476) didn't work well with 'usbconfig do_request' method and i had to deal with it somehow.
 Seems bulk transfers do the job.

 I used 'bulk' demo program by Joerg Wunsch as example and borrowed most of the code.
 This utility is non optimal and not complete piece of code.
 Spent ~2h to write and test it just to be able